tcsung/PowerShell-Auto-Outlook-Signature/README.md

 - Knowledge of how Distinguished names (DN) work on Active Directory
 - Basic knowledge of Active Directory
 - Create your email signature template from your Outlook.
-- netlogon folder shared for script use purpose.
+- File server, netlogon folder shared for script use purpose.

 ## How to